 There is no doubt that bacon is one of the greatest things on this earth.
 Especially when it is partnered up together with eggs and some fresh bread.
-Super especially when you make the bacon yourself.
+Buuuuut it is next level when you make the bacon yourself.

-Smoking bacon at home does take a little bit of time and preparation, so this recipe is not for you out there who need a quick bacon fix.
+Smoking bacon at home does take a little bit of time and preparation, as well as some tools.
+This isn't for something looking for a quick bacon fix!